CBM Faculty 2019-2020

 Carley graduated high school from Cottage Hill Christian School and now attends Spring Hill College with the Ignation Leadership Award.

-Brennan graduated from McGill Toolen High School and is currently a junior at Spring Hill College studying biology/pre-med.
+Brennan graduated from McGill Toolen High School and graduated Spring 2019 with a Bachelor of Science from Spring Hill College

 Board of Directors